Max Cullen: Early life

+Art career

-Cullen before becoming an actor, began his career as a painter and sculptor after training at Sydney's National Art School in 1956 and later at the Julian Ashton Art School with Brett Whiteley in 1959.
+Cullen began his career as a painter and sculptor after training at Sydney's National Art School in 1956 and at the Julian Ashton Art School with Brett Whiteley in 1959.
 His works have been exhibited regularly in solo and in group exhibitions and he worked as an illustrator, cartoonist and layout artist on several magazines and newspapers.

-Career
+Acting career

 After seeing a play, he became interested in the acting profession and spent his formative years training under Hayes Gordon at the Ensemble Theatre, where he would subsequently appear in productions over a ten-year period, he also worked at the then newly established Nimrod Theatre.

 Cullen was a regular arts reporter on the Sunday current affairs television program.
 He has also worked as a professional and motivational speaker.

 Since 2007, Cullen has performed Lawson, a one-man show based on the life of Australian poet Henry Lawson.

 Cullen had a role in the 2009 film X-Men Origins: Wolverine, alongside fellow Australian actors Hugh Jackman and Asher Keddie.
 He played "Owl Eyes" in the 2013 film, The Great Gatsby.